-Public safety organisations around the world are successfully honing their response to crisis situations with help from Frequentis.
-For example, the Bavarian Police deployed 3020 LifeX within a year, to meet the deadline of launching a new generation of voice communications in time for the G7 summit - a large-scale event that put the organisation's services under intense pressure.
+Public safety organisations around the world have been successfully honing their response to crisis situations for over a decade, by utilising LifeX.
+For example, the Bavarian Police deployed LifeX within a year, to meet the deadline of launching a new generation of voice communications in time for the G7 summit - a large-scale event that put the organisation's services under intense pressure.
 The platform helped the police keep the peace when anti-globalisation activists staged a demonstration.

-The long-term roadmap for 3020 LifeX is planned to help users meet emerging demands and take advantage of advances in technology.
-It is built on an open framework, that is designed to integrate seamlessly with a wide range of systems via common industry standards.
+Since 2013, with every new release, LifeX is helping users meet emerging demands and take advantage of advances in technology.
+It is built on an open framework that is designed to integrate seamlessly with a wide range of systems via common industry standards.
 This includes NG112, which enables members of the public to engage with public safety answering points (PSAPs) via VoIP, SMS, mobile messaging apps, pictures and video calls.

-Frequentis is also developing 3020 LifeX to align with the upcoming MCx standard, which refers to mission-critical push-to-talk (MCPTT), video (MCVIDEO) and data (MCDATA) collectively.
+Frequentis is also developing LifeX to align with the upcoming MCx standard, which refers to mission-critical push-to-talk (MCPTT), video (MCVIDEO) and data (MCDATA) collectively.
 The standard addresses the evolution of emergency-services communication technology from TETRA radio to multimedia.